Differentially Private Release of Event Logs for Process Mining: Evaluation

 We conduct a wall-to-wall run time experiment to assess the efficiency of the method.
 We measure the time between reading the input XES file and the generation of its anonymized version.
 The results are reported in Table~\ref{tbl:time}, and the values are in minutes.
 The run time increases with case variants (as it contains more DAFSA transition groups).
 The execution times for logs with numerous events and with low $\delta$ values are in the order of hours, e.g., 2.13 hours for BPIC18 (2.5 million events) with $\delta$=0.2 because the noise injection algorithm iterates multiple times over each transition (lines 15-23 in Algorithm~\ref{alg:oversampling}), and the number of DAFSA states for this log is high (638,242 states).
 This shortcoming can be tackled via parallelization, as the privacy quantification over each DAFSA transition is independent of others.
 PRIPEL does not scale and runs out of memory for event logs that have numerous cases and events.
 The above experiments were all done using one single thread to avoid bringing additional variables (number of computing nodes and cores) into the experiments.

-The results in Table~\ref{tbl:jaccard} put into evidence the consistently low utility loss of using sampling of events across the lossless representation of log to apply DP.
-Furthermore, the results in Table~\ref{tbl:emd} and Fig.~\ref{fig:variant_analysis} show that using different $\epsilon$ values for case variant and timestamp anonymization leads to lower utility loss.
+The results in Table~\ref{tbl:emd} and Fig.~\ref{fig:variant_analysis} show that using different $\epsilon$ values for case variant and timestamp anonymization leads to lower utility loss.
 Moreover, the use of personalized DP to estimate different $\epsilon$ per event leads to a stronger privacy guarantee with lower utility loss.

 We acknowledge that the above observations are based on a limited population of logs (14).
 However, these logs were selected from a broader population of close to 50 real-life logs.